andreamazza89/CV/README.md

 #### Communication

   * Pair programming is one of the best things ever discovered.
 I balance assertiveness and humbleness to achieve the best code out of the pair.
 Multiple humans are so much better at solving a problem than a single one is.
 See an [article I wrote](https://andreacodesblog.wordpress.com/2016/06/04/good-programming-good-people/) about this.
-  * Am capable of adapting to the person I am relating to, with experience in a variety of contexts, from ultra-high net worth individuals as a Project Manager, through Architects as a Design manager and peer programmers at Makers.
+  * Am capable of adapting to the person I am relating to, with experience in a variety of contexts, from ultra-high net worth individuals as a Project Manager, through to Architects as a Design manager and peer programmers at Makers.
-  * Enjoy teaching/mentoring as a mean to self-improvement and to enable others in growing their knowledge and processes.
+  * Enjoy teaching/mentoring as a means to self-improvement and to enable others in growing their knowledge and processes.

 #### Problem solving